 This tailor made 8 day Morocco trip tours the imperial cities, palm groves, Kasbahs, gorges, Atlas Mountains and Erg Chebbi desert dunes.

 Centuries ago, caravans laden with gold, ivory and feathers were delivering their loads at the sultan’s palace in Marrakech and Fes after weeks of crossing the Sahara.
 This Morocco tour follows some of the ancient route but before that, we start off with Casablanca and Rabat to then witness the splendor of the Roman heritage at Volubilis.
-After a day in Fez, we shall cross the lush countryside to reach the desert.
-Before crossing the Atlas mountians, we will uncover mysterious adobe honey-comb ksours and their wells of light, trek in the Dades or explore century old palm groves.
-We will end our tour in sensual Marrakech, after visiting pasha's palace at Telouet.
-The travel can start/ end in Marrakech/ Casablanca or be done in reverse order.
-If you can add an extra night to your Morocco itinerary, it would be best spent in Chefchaouen, Fes or in the High Atlas mountains.
+After a stop in Fez, we cross Middle Atlas and lush countryside to reach the Sahara.
+From here, we uncover mysterious adobe honey-comb ksours and their wells of light, trek in the Dades gorges or explore palm groves.
+We then cross the High Atlas and end our tour in sensual Marrakech.
+The itinerary can start/ end in Marrakech/ Casablanca or be done in reverse order.
+If you can add an extra night, it would be best spent in Chefchaouen, Fes or Skoura.

 Day 1: Casablanca - Rabat ( 1 hour drive).